Affiliate marketing comes with several benefits

 How does an affiliate program owner know whether or not an affiliate fulfilled the conditions to earn commission?
 By tracking cookies (tiny text files in an internet’s user browser that websites can read).
 In theory, they allow program owners to reward exactly the affiliates who deserve it.
 But if an affiliate fraudster uses a cookie stuffing method, they are instead rewarded for bringing traffic to the program.

 How does it work?
 Through a website, pop-up, or browser extension, the fraudsters drop one or more third-party cookies into a visitor’s web browser.
 If a user happens to visit one of the sites from which the cookie originates and makes a purchase, the cookie will mislead the advertiser into thinking that lead was brought by the fraudster.

 What’s even worse is that the dropped cookies can override those coming from legitimate affiliates, allowing fraudsters to take credit for someone else’s hard work.
-This means your affiliates may earn far and therefore might consider leaving the program altogether.
+In this case, your affiliates may earn far less, which could result in them abandoning your program.

 An occurrence of affiliate fraud can be obvious in hindsight – if you call a lead and only get an angry “where do you have my number from?” reply, or you notice there are some suspicious failed sales in your records, for example.
 But what other things happening in your program should raise a red flag?

 - You don’t see any actual activity inside your app, or it stops suddenly.
 If you have hundreds of app installs, but there’s little to no activity within it, then there’s a chance that the installations are mostly coming from bots.
 If you notice any suspicious activity patterns (such as the app being uninstalled multiple times after exactly the same number of days), then you can be almost sure that bots are responsible.